httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Derived component values are taken from the context of the target message for the signature.
 This context includes information about the message itself, such as its control data, as well as any additional state and context held by the signer.
 In particular, when signing a response, the signer can include any derived components from the originating request by using the [request-response signature binding parameter](#content-request-response).

 request:
-: Values derived from and results applied to an HTTP request message as described in {{Section 3.4 of SEMANTICS}}.
+: Values derived from and results applied to an HTTP request message as described in {{Section 3.4 of HTTP}}.

 response:
-: Values derived from and results applied to an HTTP response message as described in {{Section 3.4 of SEMANTICS}}.
+: Values derived from and results applied to an HTTP response message as described in {{Section 3.4 of HTTP}}.

 A derived component definition MUST define all targets to which it can be applied.